The First Owner’s Reference

 The geographic shift

-The claim that Asia is in retreat is wrong.
+Asian retreat is wrong.
 The Asia-Pacific operating fleet over 30m grew from 372 in 2022 to 530 in 2024, roughly 20 percent annually.
 Asia-Pacific national ownership stands at 343.
-The trade-press "Asian retreat" framing reflects new-build order patterns, not fleet growth.
+The framing reflects new-build order patterns, not fleet growth.

 Reading 2026 correctly

-Second, the supply side is concentrated at Italian volume yards (Azimut Benetti, Sanlorenzo) for unit count and Northern European custom yards (Lurssen, Feadship, Oceanco) for prestige and value retention.
+Second, supply is concentrated at Italian volume yards (Azimut Benetti, Sanlorenzo) for unit count and Northern European custom yards (Lurssen, Feadship, Oceanco) for prestige and value retention.
 The prestige tier is sold out for several years.
 A first-time buyer in 2026 cannot have a 50m Lurssen by 2027.
 The decision is between a 2030 Lurssen, a 2027 Heesen, or a brokerage hull available now.

 Third, the brokerage market has discipline that did not exist two years ago.
 Well-priced inventory moves in months; over-priced inventory rots for a year and a half.
 Days-on-market and price-reduction history are public; this is the most legible the brokerage market has been in a decade.